LilyBurton/LilyBurton/README.md

 ---

 <h2>About Me!</h2>
-<p>My past work experience has been focused on communicating with customers, on both phone and in person.
-During my free time, I'm a bit more introverted where I love to read, write, play videogames, including streaming on Twitch and watch TV shows.
-I constantly love to explore and learn new things, particularly within technology and I found that keen sense of exploring through software development, where I can explore my creativity through frontend, using my brain for problem solving and experiment what I can do by creating applications.
-Everyday is always a new adventure.</p>
+<p>My past work experience has been focused on communicating with customers, both on the phone and in person.
+During my free time, I'm a bit more introverted; I love to read, write, play video games, stream on Twitch, and watch TV shows.
+I constantly love to explore and learn new things, particularly within technology, and I found that keen sense of exploration through software development.
+It allows me to express my creativity through frontend development, use my brain for problem-solving, and experiment by creating applications.
+Every day is always a new adventure.</p>

 🛠️ Languages and Tools :